-Some people struggle with their weight for their entire life, but for Raul Collazo of Easthampton, he couldn’t wait any longer – his weight was killing him.
+Some people struggle with their weight for their entire life.
+But Raul Collazo of Easthampton, MA couldn’t wait any longer – his weight was killing him.

 “My weight fluctuated while I was a youngster, but by the time I reached adulthood, my weight had grown to 250 pounds.
 I was lifting weights, which helped to control my weight somewhat, but I had terrible eating habits,” Collazo said.

 But nine years ago, something changed.
 His weight increased to 320 pounds.

 With that increase came a laundry list of medical issues:

 - Neuropathy (pain from nerve damage) in his leg

 - A bulging disc in his back, making it hard for him to walk